BenjaminHunt/RLCogs/VSCode.md

 1. Install virtual Environment: `pip install virtualenv`
 - virtual environment version can be viewed with `virtualenv --version`
 1. Create virtual Environment: `python -m venv .venv`
-1. At the bottom right of the IDE, a prompt should appear: https://i.stack.imgur.com/HzSHk.png.
+1. At the bottom right of the IDE, a prompt may appear: https://i.stack.imgur.com/HzSHk.png.

-    - _We noticed a new virtual environment has been created.
-Do you want to select it for the workspace folder?_
+    - _"We noticed a new virtual environment has been created.
+Do you want to select it for the workspace folder?"_
     - Select **Yes**.

 1. Install the project using: `pip install -e .[style]`